 (4)

-And, for example, the overall transmittance of the laser resonator is simply expressed by .
+and, for example, the overall transmittance of the laser resonator is simply expressed by .

 The foregoing method models the theoretical transmission spectra for representative multilayer systems as shown by example in Fig. 2.
 Consistent with photonic crystal (PhC) terminology, the band gap is the region of low transmissivity (high spectral reflectivity).
 As predicted by Eqs.
 (1) and (2) and seen in Fig. 2(a), low refractive index contrast leads to a narrower band gap and the need for a larger number of layers to produce a higher contrast (sharper-edged) reflection band.